rechsby/FRC-Programming-Guide/src/Java-Fundamentals/course/Basic-Syntax.md

 1. `public class HelloWorld { [...] }`
    - In Java, every file contains one main class that has the same name as the file its in.
 We’ll talk about [classes](../../Object-Oriented-Programming/course/Classes.md) more in the future, but for now think of them as a container for parts of our code.
 Code between the opening and closing curly parenthesis is considered "part" of that class.
 2. `public static void main(String[] args) { [...] }`
-   - This is the *main method* Every application in Java contains the main method.
+   - This is the *main method* Every application in Java contains a main method.
 When we run our program, the java compiler starts running our code from here.
 3. `System.out.println("hello World");`
    - This is known as a **print statement**.
 It prints the text "Hello, World!" to standard output (your screen).
 The text inside the quotation marks is called a [String](./Variables.md#) in Java.
+We use `System.out.println("
+  ")` to print whatever is inside the double quotes to the screen.

 ______________________________________________________________________